 I am revisiting my hometown Kolkata, the ‘City of Joy’, after two years, to get my passport done.
-This article is about how I looked at Kolkata before as a local, and how I feel now as a passer-by.
+This article is about how I looked at the city before as a local, and how I feel now as a passer-by.

 Kolkata, I Have Outgrown the ‘City of Joy’

-Expended in moments of inert mountains and still nature, I never indulged in the invisible thought of revisiting Kolkata one day.
+Expended in moments of inert mountains and still nature, I never indulged in the invisible thought of revisiting my hometown one day.
 It was as absurd as a lion in a cage.
-In sparks of conversations with my sister, she would remind me how I would have to get my passport done (hence go back to Kolkata).
-Something I kept pushing further for two years with the dread of meeting (and not necessarily greeting) Kolkata again.
+In sparks of conversations with my sister, she would remind me often how I would have to get my passport done.
+Something I kept pushing further for two years with the dread of meeting (and not necessarily greeting) the ‘City of Joy’ again.

 But I must comply, the sense of familiarity, an evaporative repeat, hasn’t left my automotive movements.
 Like when I go for evening walks, I cut through the crowd subconsciously, the same way I used to, only now I don’t know I am doing it.
 This is a subconscious habit.